Waste Not, Want Not French Toast: Learn how to make the BEST French Toast from leftover Hot Dog Buns or Hamburger Buns!

 I’ve heard too many stories from my family about how scarce food has been in the past and children going hungry (in my family) to be able to take it for granted.
 I’ve mentioned a few times before but it bears repeating as it is a point which has impacted my life: I am the first generation in my family never to have known hunger.

 This did not come easily, there were many times growing up when my parents would pretend they were busy while my brother, sister, and I ate so they could be sure we got enough, then they’d eat whatever was left.
 People have sacrificed so that I would never know hunger and I’m not about to go willy nilly tossing food in the trash when I can recycle it into something yummilicious with just a few added ingredients.

 With all of the holidays and cookouts this summer, we’re all liable to have leftover buns.
 Rather than let them sit on the counter until they finally get thrown away, we’re going to turn them into a WOW dish.
 I’m not kidding on the wow part, either.
-This french toast is TO DIE FOR.
+This Waste Not, Want Not French Toast is TO DIE FOR.
 It’s so good, in fact, that I sometimes go and buy buns just to make it.